-For a whopping 72% of your daily Vitamin C recommendation, try the Magnificent Mango flavour smoothie – it’s also a personal favourite of mine and much nicer than of a cup of coffee mid-morning!
+For a whopping 72% of your daily Vitamin C recommendation, try the Magnificent Mango flavour smoothie – it’s much nicer than a cup of coffee mid-morning!

-If you want to increase your body’s natural defence against viruses and infections than choose a smoothie high in Vitamin E. The Spark Super Smoothie is fortified with 60% of your daily requirements.
+If you want to increase your body’s natural defence against viruses and infections then choose a smoothie high in Vitamin E. The Spark Super Smoothie is fortified with 60% of your daily requirements.

 Which flavours offer the most nutrients?

 The nutrients in each drink do vary from flavour to flavour.

 The Super Smoothie range offers a better balance of nutrients than the general smoothies as these smoothies are fortified with vitamins.

 A good all-rounder would be the slightly indulgent cacao and cherry flavour which boasts more than half of the RDA in Vitamins B and E – and it has a super chocolatey taste too!

 If you are not a fan of bananas (which seem to be a staple in most smoothies to add thickness to the texture) then try the Uplift Super Smoothie.
 It has no bananas but does pack a generous 63% of your Vitamin C RDA.

 This is where Innocent smoothies do lose a few points in the healthy eating and drinking stakes.
 Whilst there is absolutely no added sugar in their drinks, all the smoothies are quite high in natural sugar.